zolotarovgl/phylogeny/README.md

 The tool will use BLASTP to search, then it will cluster the sequences with MCL&diamond and run the phylogeny for each cluster.
 Finally, it will parse the resulting trees and will output the best orthologs for the queries.

 Use the reference sequences for search.
-For instance, given the reference sequences stored in `data/BCL2.fasta`, search `data/sample.fasta` for homologs in species `Owefus`:
+For instance, given the reference sequences stored in `data/BCL2.fasta`, search `data/sample.fasta` for homologs in species `Owefus` using 10 cores:
 ```bash
 python main.py blastology --query data/BCL2.fasta -r data/BCL2.names  --target data/sample.fasta -c 10 --force --soi Owefus --outputfile Owenia_bcl2.tab
 ```